technocrat/swingwatch.org/pa.md

 ## Scenarios

 The scenario tables below show the possible outcomes that involve Pennsylvania.
-Pennsylvania is represented in 64 of the 128 possible outcomes.  *The combinations shown are those representing swing states taken by Biden.* With 19 electoral votes, Pennsylvania provides support to many of the successful outcomes.
+Pennsylvania is represented in 64 of the 128 possible outcomes.  *The combinations shown are those representing swing states taken by Harris.* With 19 electoral votes, Pennsylvania provides support to many of the successful outcomes.
 It is also involved in the only potential [Electoral College tie vote](./12th).

-### Biden wins
+### Harris wins
 ~~~
 <table>
   <thead>
     <tr class = "header headerLastRow">
-      <th style = "text-align: right;">States won by Biden </th>
+      <th style = "text-align: right;">States won by Harris </th>
       <th style = "text-align: right;">Electoral Votes</th>
-      <th style = "text-align: right;">Biden Votes</th>
+      <th style = "text-align: right;">Harris Votes</th>
       <th style = "text-align: right;">Trump Votes</th>
       <th style = "text-align: right;">Result</th>
     </tr>